 ArcGIS Velocity users can view the processing (compute) and storage use of the ArcGIS Velocity subscription directly in the ArcGIS Velocity application.
 Overall processing (compute) and storage consumption are summarized on the Home page and detailed information is available to administrators on the Feeds and Analytics page (the Compute Utilization page for the Dedicated license) and the Storage Utilization page.

 Subscription utilization dashboard

-Subscription utilization over time is displayed in the time series chart.
+Subscription use over time is displayed in the time series chart.
 This can be used to understand the rate of increase for the number of running items (compute) or storage consumption.
 The time series information can be displayed over the last hour, the last day, the last week, or the last month.
 Use Auto-Refresh if you are actively starting and stopping feeds and analytics to see the immediate impacts.

 Running items (compute) utilization

-The Feeds and Analytics page in the ArcGIS Velocity application provides information on the feeds and analytics that are actively running, including ownership, start time, and item type information.
+The Feeds and Analytics page in the ArcGIS Velocity application provides information about the feeds and analytics that are actively running, including ownership, start time, and item type information.
 Each item's title links to the details page for that item in the Velocity application.
-Organization administrators can stop any running items if necessary.
+Organization administrators can stop running items if necessary.

 The Feeds and Analytics page (or Compute Utilization page) are only visible to organization administrators.

-Email notification settings can be modified here to change the frequency storage notifications emails are sent to organization administrative contacts.
+Email notification settings can be modified to change the frequency that storage notifications emails are sent to organization administrative contacts.
 For the Dedicated license, this page also provides additional information on how much of the available storage is being used by the system components in Velocity.

 For details on ArcGIS Velocity subscription license levels, see Licensing.